Setting up Pipelines via GitHub Machine Users

 PIPELINES_READ_TOKEN

-.
-This Classic Personal Access Token will be used to manage access to private software during GitHub Action runs.
+This Classic Personal Access Token manages access to private software during GitHub Action runs.

 This token must have repo